jakehilber/about/README.md

 - Enjoy nature, camping, food, travel, and good company
 - Easy to work with and adaptable across teams
 - Expanding into the **development side** of engineering, which is why I started this GitHub
-- When I find spare time, I like to prode the topics such as quantum mechanics or the Vietnamese language.
+- When I find spare time, I like to prode more obscure topics such as quantum mechanics or the Vietnamese language.

 Thanks for stopping by,
 **Jake**